chevcast/shotgun/README.md

 		options.message == "Dance monkey, dance!"; // true
 	};

-Since the `message` option has no aliases Shotgun simply parses the user input and adds first non-named option to the options object under `message`.
-The order matters if the option has no defined aliases.
+Since the `message` option has `nodash` set to true Shotgun simply parses the user input and adds first non-named option to the options object under `message`.
+The order matters if the option has `nodash` enabled.

 I stated earlier that named options are passed to the command even if they are not defined in the `options` property of that command.
 Thus, the following is valid: